 Daily Bread Outreach | halifaxyarmouth.org/cathedral

-Lead by Sister Jovita MacPherson and Brother Grant McLean, the program provides food, beverages, socializing, and art classes, in a welcoming and supportive environment.
-A team of volunteers welcomes an average of 100 guests per day into the church hall.
+Lead by Sister Jovita MacPherson, the program provides food, beverages, socializing, and art classes, in a welcoming and supportive environment.
+A team of volunteers welcomes an average of 100 guests per day into the church hall at St. Mary's Cathedral Basilica.

 “We are fed real food, there’s an art space, & we can make music.
 We can have a shower & do our laundry.
 We got new boots & gear.
 I cried--I was being treated like a human being.” - young guest at ARK Outreach